Pazemo/docs/source/index.html.old.md

 ### Response

-The withdraw field is used to select the correct entry in the paymentOptions array in order to know which fees to display to your customer.
-Find the paymentOption that matches the withdraw field shown at the top level of the quote resource and payIn based on the settlement model the bank is using.
+The payOut field is used to select the correct entry in the paymentOptions array in order to know which fees to display to your customer.
+Find the paymentOption that matches the payOut field shown at the top level of the quote resource and payIn based on the settlement model the bank is using.
 By default this is BANK_TRANSFER, unless you are using a prefunded or bulk settlement model.

 When showing the price of a transfer, always show the total fees of a payment option.